 Membership & chapters

-For those who wish to join or renew their membership, please do get in touch with the IAF office manager at firstname.lastname@example.org
+For those who wish to join or renew their membership, please do get in touch with Kelly McLaughlin at firstname.lastname@example.org

-There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Rwanda, Tanzania, Togo, Tunisia, and Uganda.
+There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Tanzania, Togo, Tunisia, Uganda, and Southern Africa*.

 Current chapters in Africa

 For information about local meetings and activities, please contact any of the following chapter contact persons:

 If there is no chapter in your country, please reach out to the regional representatives:

 Eastern Africa Contact person: Sophie Kange

 Southern Africa Contact person: Mariam Umarji

 North Africa Contact person: Dr Rania (Alahmer) Abdalla Abuelhassan